Test data management

 Test data provisioning

-Both software quality teams and DBA teams would benefit greatly from the easy test data distribution.
+Both QA and DBA (teams) would benefit greatly from easy test data distribution.
 A TDM portal makes it possible to self-refresh test data sets at the push of a button.
 The only waiting time is the actual (technical) data processing time.

 Test data automation